7 Steps To Reduce Salon No Shows and Missed Appointments

 When it comes to running a salon suite, no shows can be like a thousand little cuts to your profit stream.
 A missed appointment is a lost opportunity to have another client in the chair.
 The average cost of a woman’s haircut across the United States is $45.
 If you have just one missed appointment a day every day of the year, that’s almost $16,500 in revenue loss.
 And, as most salon owners know, it’s quite common for there to be more than just one missed appointment per day.
 Completely eliminating no shows is an impossible task.
 Accidents and emergencies happen that result in acceptable missed appointments.
 However, keep reading for seven steps on how you can reduce no shows for the unexcusable missed appointments.

 1. Make Booking Simple

 Clients expect simple and easy booking systems.
 Always having to call in for appointments or making appointments on the spot can be a deterrent.
 Clients may feel rushed and choose a date without really thinking about it.
-An online booking system allows clients to see all appointment availability, decide which time truly works best for them and cancel if necessary.
+An online booking system improves customer service by allowing clients to see all appointment availability, decide which time truly works best for them and cancel if necessary.